-The romcom is written and directed by Talulah Riley who also stars in what promises to be an amusing movie.
-Talulah was keen to feature our very energetic young male otter Rudi in a scene where the otter is released back into the wild.
+The romcom is written and directed by Talulah Riley who was keen to use our very energetic young male otter Rudi in a scene where the otter is released back into the wild.
 To achieve this on film, without losing him altogether, was quite a feat but he enjoyed himself and the result looks endearing.

 When one of the producers asked if I had worked on any other films featuring animals, I had to admit there have been quite a few.
-We had a baboon in the studio once and I became quite used to filming with trained elephants.
+We once had a baboon in the studio and I became quite used to filming with trained elephants.
 I worked with a whole variety of exotic animals on the vet series ‘One by One’ from a pelican to a full grown leopard.
 In the mid 1980’s I was lucky enough to spend four months on Corfu making the first BBC adaptation of Gerald Durrell’s autobiography ‘My Family and Other Animals’ with Brian Blessed and a huge number of tortoises.
-As it happens, Rudi will appear in the next series of The Durrells, with filming due to start soon.
+As it happens, Rudi appeared in the second series of The Durrells, playing both the male and female otters.